 Often, no. While restitution (paying the theft back) may be part of your sentence, simply returning what you stole will not cancel out your theft charges.

 These are just a few of the top questions surrounding robbery, theft, and burglary charges.
 If you have additional questions we did not answer on this page, contact reputable Richmond theft defense lawyer Cody Villalon for help today.

 Our Theft Attorney Explains Virginia Theft Laws and Charges

 Several types of theft may have other penalties.
 Your theft lawyer will explain whether your crime was a misdemeanor or a felony.
-An experienced attorney for theft arrests may be able to have your charge reduced to a lesser felony class or from a felony to a misdemeanor.
+An experienced Richmond felony lawyer for theft arrests may be able to have your charge reduced to a lesser felony class or from a felony to a misdemeanor.

 Larceny is defined as the unauthorized taking of items or money from the owner without the owner’s consent and with the intent to deprive the owner of the funds or property permanently.

 Punishment for grand larceny may include up to 20 years in prison, 12 months in jail, or a fine of up to $2,500.
 You may also be asked to make restitution, which means paying back the value of what you stole.

 Petit larceny is considered a Class 1 misdemeanor, which means the maximum consequences include up to 12 months in jail and a fine of not more than $2,500.

 Concealment is treated similarly to shoplifting in Virginia.
 Concealing merchandise on the store’s premises is evidence that you intend to take it.
 That is why having a shoplifting defense lawyer handle your case is helpful.

 Shoplifting and concealment may include any of the following: